hongtaoh/hongtaoh.github.io/content/en/blog/2020-06-05-how-to-get-started-with-hugo-with-no-programming-background.md

 1. If you have little to no programming skills, it's very difficult for you to customize complex themes.
 Even though there are many themes, chances are that you won't be 100% satisfied with any of them, so you'll want to make a lot of changes.
 The more complexity, the more difficulty to customize it.
 This leads to the second reason.

-2. You'll get tired with the theme you like now so you probably will change it again later.
+2. You'll get tired of the theme you like now so you probably will change it again later.

 For this tutorial, I'll use this [hugo-lithium-theme](https://github.com/yihui/hugo-lithium), created by [Jonathan Rutheiser](https://themes.gohugo.io/hugo-lithium-theme/) and later modified by [Yihui Xie](https://yihui.org/).
 I'll use the [modified version](https://github.com/yihui/hugo-lithium).